memgraph/docs/docs/reference-guide/security.md

 required privileges.
 There are a few important details:
 - If there are no existing users, no privilege check is performed similarly to regular queries.
-- If a stream or trigger is created without using a logged in user session, the owner will be `Null`.
-From the point when the first user is created such streams and triggers will fail, because the lack of owner is treated as a user without any privileges, so no queries are allowed to be executed.
+- If a stream or trigger is created without using a logged-in user session, the owner will be `Null`.
+From the point when the first user is created such streams and triggers will fail because the lack of owner is treated as a user without any privileges, so no queries are allowed to be executed.
-- Currently there is no way of changing the owner.
+- Currently, there is no way of changing the owner.
 The only workaround for this is to delete the stream or trigger and then create it again with another user.